Developing an outputs management plan

 - Digital Curation Centre – the UK's leading centre of expertise in data curation.
 The DCC provides a range of resources and training opportunities for the UK higher education sector, and has developed an online tool for developing data management plans in line with funder requirements.

 - Medical Research Council guidance and resources – the MRC has developed detailed practical guidance for researchers on data sharing.
-The MRC data and tissues toolkit provides a visual guide through regulatory requirements for use of personal information and human tissue samples in healthcare research.

 - re3data.org – a global registry of research data repositories across different academic disciplines.